JLimouzaine/Selenium_Portfolio/README.md

 The `Selenium_Portfolio` project is a collection of automated test scripts designed to demonstrate proficiency in web automation using Selenium.
 The project covers a range of test scenarios on websites like ParaBank and Swag Labs, providing examples of how to automate user interactions, data-driven tests, and various assertion techniques.

+> **_NOTE:_** The Para Bank website is unreliable, often displaying an "Internal server error" message.
+I recommend checking back again in ~15 minutes and running the automation.
+Alternatively, you could deploy it localy directly from the [original parabank repo](https://github.com/parasoft/parabank), but I had no need to use it during development

 ## Getting Started

 ### Prerequisites